katkan746/HoneyPot/Cowrie/README.md

 ranges at once — would have stopped only eight.
 Blocking the software signature would have stopped all twelve, wherever they moved next.

-Four points are worth drawing out:
+Three points are worth drawing out:

 - **A quarter of the traffic was not an attack at all.** It came from Modat B.V., a company registered in the Netherlands that scans the whole internet and sells the results.
-Counting it as hostile would overstate the threat by about 25%.
+Its 192,636 events are excluded from the attack totals above.
+It barely touched the SSH and Telnet sensor — 13 sessions out of 50,345 — so the findings below are unaffected either way.
 - **One group tested the machine, worked out that it was a trap, and left.**
   They connected 32 times, inspected the system each time, and never installed anything.
 - **One group did not test at all.** It installed malware immediately, in seven files built for five different processor types.
-- **A second, unrelated criminal group used the same front door.** On the final day another operator logged in and installed a different kind of malware — one built to launch attacks against other people's systems rather than to mine currency.
-It arrived the same way, by guessing a weak password.

 ### Attack volume by sensor